natcap/invest/.github/auto-main-into-release-pr-body.md

 <hr>

 <sub>

-The workflow defining this PR is located at `.github/workflows/autopr-create.yml`.
-In short, this PR was created because there was a push to `$SOURCE_BRANCH` that triggered this workflow.
+This PR was created because there was a push to `$SOURCE_BRANCH` that triggered this workflow, which is defined at `.github/workflows/autopr-create.yml`

 </sub>